 ( I am the one in the Blue uniform - The handsome one on the right. )

 Accommodation in Darwin.

 If your planning on passing thru Darwin, please feel free to drop me an e-mail or call the Mobile (0408 423225) as I love hosting Amateur's at my QTH for a BBQ dinner with a few drinks, or even save you a few bucks and put you up for a night or two at the QTH (1 x double footon bed available in guest room).

 Please don't just show up and expect accommodation, please provide at least 1 weeks notice.

 I did the standard exam and I am happy with that for now...
 I am a Dxer, love talking on the radio and am not interested in the technical theory side of the hobby, You won't see me building power supplies, or repairing my own radios.
-Will I ever upgrade, my answer is maybe one day, or maybe not, I enjoy this hobby very much and one day if I do feel like doing the extra study (can take up to 6 Months of study for the upgrade) to upgrade I will , if not so be it, at the moment in my life I can't be bothered with the technical study side of this hobby, Basically if I was to upgrade I would not actually use anything that I studied, because I still would remain a DXer and not a tech, and I am enjoying myself too much to stop and study for something that does not interest me.
-Its amazing how I hear all the time, but Stuie your missing the WARC bands, I can't miss what I have never had, After the last couple of years with some family hardships , life is for enjoying and having fun ..
+Will I ever upgrade, my answer is maybe one day, or maybe not, I enjoy this hobby very much and one day if I do feel like doing the extra study, which can take up to 6 + Months, I will , if not so be it, as at the moment in my life I can't be bothered with the technical study side of this hobby.
+Basically if I was to upgrade I would not actually use anything that I studied for, because I still would remain a DXer and not a tech, and I am enjoying myself too much to stop and study for something that does not interest me.
+Its amazing how I hear all the time, but Stuie your missing the WARC bands, I can't miss what I have never had, I have listened on the WARC bands and honestly don't hear much on them.
+After the last couple of years with some family hardships, life is for enjoying and having fun ..
 Not wasting my time studying for something that does not interest me..

 Remember it does not matter what licence level, or how big your station is, as long as your having fun, thats all that counts...
 Don't worry about what others say, ignore the bullies and just enjoy the hobby as much as you can.